The Gate Opens

 “Well, that gate was only as tall as Ess,” said Marian.
 “I don’t think you are getting over this thing, and I don’t see a handle anywhere.”

-“Looks like a gravestone,” she guessed.
+“Looks like a gravestone,” she mused.

-“No, I think it’s a fountain,” Esther corrected.
+“Hmm, no, I think it’s a fountain,” Esther corrected.
 “Look here at the water spout.”

 “Don’t touch it!”
 Marian warned.

 Esther chortled.
-“Why not?”
-She laughed.
-“Although,” she whispered to herself, “it does look like this bit of arm or limb is some sort of lever.
+“Why not?
+Although,” she whispered to herself, “it does look like this bit of arm or limb is some sort of lever.
 Hmm.
 Interesting.”

 Ka-Chink!

 “Oh, my—cough!—goodness!”
 Esther shouted and backed her hand away from the gate.
 “What did I—cough! cough!—do?”
-She exclaimed.

 “Ess!”
-Marian shouted “What—cough!—happened?”
+Marian shouted.
+“What—cough!—happened?”

 “Oh, my Lord,” said Marian.